English as a second or foreign language: Definition and purposes

+Usage

-The term "ESL" has been seen by some to indicate that English would be of subordinate importance; or example, where English is used as a lingua franca in a multilingual country.
+The term "ESL" has been seen by some to indicate that English would be of subordinate importance; for example, where English is used as a lingua franca in a multilingual country.
 The term can be a misnomer for some students who have learned several languages before learning English.
 The terms "English language learners" (ELL), and, more recently, "English learners" (EL), have been used instead, and the students' native languages and cultures are considered important.

+Educational approach

 Methods of learning English are highly variable, depending on the student's level of English proficiency and the manner and setting in which they are taught, which can range from required classes in school to self-directed study at home, or a blended combination of both.
+Teaching technique plays an important role in the performance of English language acquisition as a foreign language.
 In some programs, educational materials (including spoken lectures and written assignments) are provided in a mixture of English, and the student's native language.
 In other programs, educational materials are always in English, but the vocabulary, grammar, and context clues may be modified to be more easily understood by students with varying levels of comprehension.
 Adapting comprehension, insight-oriented repetitions, and recasts are some of the methods used in training.
 However, without proper cultural immersion (social learning grounds) the associated language habits and reference points (internal mechanisms) of the host country are not completely transferred through these programs.
-As a further complication, the syntax of the language is based on Latin grammar hence it suffers inconsistencies.
+Mark Hancock argues that in many second language learning environments, students naturally engage in language "layering", which is blending their native language and English to navigate meaning and to express complex ideas.
+This study suggests how code-switching can serve as a communicative resource rather than an obstacle to learning.
 The major engines that influence the language are the United States and the United Kingdom and they both have assimilated the language differently so they differ in expressions and usage.
 This is found to a great extent primarily in pronunciation and vocabulary.
 Variants of the English language also exist in both of these countries (e.g. African American Vernacular English).

+Recent research in second language acquisition emphasizes that the effectiveness of English language education depends not only on exposure, but also on how instruction is structured and delivered.
+According to Shawn Loewen, English instruction in classrooms is most successful when it incorporates a balance of communicative activities and attention to grammar and form.
+His work highlights the role of input, interaction, and output which consist of what learners hear or read, speaking and listening to others and learners' own use of English.